-Magherintemple House, near Ballycastle, County Antrim, is a house of ca 1875 in the Scottish-Baronial style, the seat of the Casement family, of which Mr Roger Casement - formerly Sir Roger Casement CMG - was a scion.
+MAGHERINTEMPLE HOUSE, near Ballycastle, County Antrim, was built ca 1875 in the Scottish-Baronial style, the seat of the Casement family.

 An earlier, quite modest, house called Churchfield was described in 1835 as being a plain two storey dwelling, the property of the Casement family from 1790.

 It was considerably enlarged in 1874-75 for John Casement, adding an austere Scottish-baronial block in Ballyvoy stone with gate lodge in matching style.